Njoki254/Delani-Studio/README.md

 I achieved this through creating a website of a dummy studio company.

 ## Technologies Used
-html
+-Html,
-CSS
+-CSS,
-JS
+-JS,
-jQuery
+-jQuery,
-Markdown
+-Markdown

 ## Project Objectives:
-  *I used two jQuery functions,
+  -I used two jQuery functions,
-  *Used one or more javascript functions where necessary, *Used bootstrap to make it visually appealing and *Used forms to collect user data.
+  -Used one or more javascript functions where necessary, -Used bootstrap to make it visually appealing and -Used forms to collect user data.

 ## Technical Requirements

-*The project should be polished in a portfolio quality state.
+-The project is polished in a portfolio quality state.
-*The project should contain regular git commits with appropriate commit messages associated with them.
+-The project contains regular git commits with appropriate commit messages associated with them.
-*The working project should be deployed and the link to the live site *provided on the Github repository.
+-The working project is deployed and the link to the live site -provided on the Github repository.
-*The business logic and UI logic of the code should be separated.
+-The business logic and UI logic of the code are separated.
-*The project code should be consistently indented & follows proper syntax which includes camelcase and appropriate naming of variables.
+-The project code is consistently indented & follows proper syntax which includes camelcase and appropriate naming of variables.

 ## Licence